Xetibo/ReSet-Doc/sections/literature.typ

 #subsubsection("Turing Complete")
 The security aspect is likely the biggest factor for choosing to create a custom scripting language.
-Here the use of non-turing complete language are the most effective.
+Here the use of non-turing complete language is the most effective.
 It enforces limited functionality, which can severely limit the attack vectors compared to a turing complete language.
 The downside of this approach is that only plugins with a supported use-case can be created.